lindseyburnett/interlocking-crochet-generator/README.md

 (none)

 ### Nice to have
-- Detailed explanation flip for pattern
-  - If turned off, basically takes out all the fluff in the setup steps
+(none)

 ## Other Features

 ### Must have
+- Make sure the TurnOver tool really is fixed (redraw the one you made)
 - Test other browsers, once all tools/settings have been added
 	- FF, Edge
 	- Mac Safari (BS)